 MFRS 17 requires an entity to determine the level of aggregation for applying its requirements.
 The level of aggregation for the Company is determined firstly by dividing the business written into portfolios.
 Portfolios comprise groups of contracts with similar risks which are managed together.
 Portfolios are further split to annual cohorts with contracts that are issued within a calendar year and then divided the groups of contracts based on expected profitability at inception into three categories: onerous contracts, contracts with no significant risk of becoming onerous, and the remainder.
-This means that, in determining the level of aggregation, the Company identifies a contract as the smallest in 'unit', i.e., the lowest common denominator.
+This means that, in determining the level of aggregation, the Company identifies a contract as the smallest in 'unit'. i.e., the lowest common denominator.
 However, the Company makes an evaluation of whether a series of contracts can be treated together in making the profitability assessment based on reasonable and supportable information, or whether a single contract contains components that need to be separated and treated as if they were stand-alone contracts.
 As such, what is treated as a contract for accounting purposes may differ from what is considered as a contract for other purposes (i.e., legal or management).
-MFRS 17 also notes that no groups of contracts for level of aggregation purposes may contain contracts issued more than one year apart.
+MFRS 17 also notes that no groups of contracts for level of aggregation purposes may contain contracts issued more than one year apart, with the exception for the portfolio at initial recognition and Participating product portfolio falls under the purview of BNM guidance - Management of Participating Life Business.